 - 1. Section 47-2-26 of the act governing the operation of the System provides that as an aid to the Board in adopting service and mortality tables, the actuary will prepare an experience investigation as least once in each five-year period.
-The last experience investigation was prepared for the fiveyear period ending June 30, 2014, and based on the results of the investigation, various assumptions and methods were adopted by the Board on December 17, 2015.
-The next experience investigation will be prepared for the period July 1, 2014 through June 30, 2019. - The following table shows the estimated gain or loss from various factors that resulted in a decrease of \$4,842,598 in the unfunded actuarial accrued liability (UAAL) from (\$32,220,566) to (\$37,063,164) during the fiscal year ending June 30, 2018. - 3.
-The most significant items contributing to the \$4.8 million decrease in the UAAL was a \$5.8 million gain due to salary increases less than expected and a gain of \$4.3 million for valuation asset growth.
-These gains were partially offset by the \$1.0 million cost of the two one-time payments to certain retirees and beneficiaries effective July 2018 and January 2019, and a \$3.7 million loss due to the change in assumed interest rate.
-In addition, there were small gains and losses due to other items.
+The last experience investigation was prepared for the five-year period ending June 30, 2014, and based on the results of the investigation, various assumptions and methods were adopted by the Board on December 17, 2015.
+The next experience investigation will be prepared for the period July 1, 2014 through June 30, 2019. - 2.
+The following table shows the estimated gain or loss from various factors that resulted in an increase of \$3,724,229 in the unfunded actuarial accrued liability (UAAL) from (\$37,063,164) to (\$33,338,935) during the fiscal year ending June 30, 2019. - 3.
+The most significant items contributing to the \$3.7 million increase in the UAAL was a \$2.7 million loss due to valuation asset growth less than expected.
+There also losses for mortality, retirement and data changes that totaled \$4.0 million.
+In addition, the two one-time payments to certain retirees and beneficiaries effective July 2019 and January 2020 increased the UAAL approximately \$0.6 million.
+These losses were partially offset by salary increases less than expected of \$5.8 million.